 [27:50] Rapid Fire Round (3 questions)

 Ivan Dunskiy: Yeah.
 It's great advice, I think.
 Appreciate that.
-So I think, things that we covered, would be useful for our listeners.
-I would like to end each interview with some exercise called rapid fire round.
+So I think, the things that we covered, would be useful for our listeners.
+I would like to end each interview with an exercise called Rapid Fire Round.
 I will ask you several questions and you can give answers whatever you want.

 So the first one is what is your favorite book?